 When I joined DoorDash the only way for customers to change an order was to call Support.
-As the company grew from four to 22 markets in less than a year, support costs were quickly becoming unsustainable.
+When the company grew from four to 22 markets in less than a year, support costs were quickly becoming unsustainable.

 Data showed most customer support costs were for simple tasks like editing items or changing addresses.
 We also noticed the page customers used to track their order status was more viewed than the DoorDash homepage.
 Given these insights, I led the team's three-tiered approach: